umee-network/umee/docs/design_docs/011-historacle-pricing.md

 ## Comments

 Originally a 24-hour median was thought to be effective enough to defend against this type of attack, but our modeling shows that we would need 30 days for adequate protection.

+### Additional Attack Scenario

+Another version of this attack goes:

+1. Attacker collateralizes USDC and borrows FOO
+2. Attacker sells borrowed FOO on exchanges, dumping the price
+3. Attacker borrows an even larger amount of FOO using the same collateral, due to the lower price
+4. The price of FOO returns to normal, and the value of the FOO exceeds the value of the USDC collateral.
+5. Attacker exits the market for a profit.

 ## References